wangechi01-a/Deep-Learning/README.md

 perform forward  pass, compute the error and immidiately adjust weights.
 So the key difference here is that to adjust weights batch GD will use all training samples where as tochastic GD will use one randomly picked training sample

-8. Precision is the ratio of correctly predicted positive observations to the total predicted positives.
+8. Precision: is the ratio of correctly predicted positive observations to the total predicted positives.
 It answers the question: Of all the instances we predicted as positive, how many were actually positive?
-Recall (also known as Sensitivity or True Positive Rate) is the ratio of correctly predicted positive observations to all observations in the actual class.
+Recall (also known as Sensitivity or True Positive Rate): is the ratio of correctly predicted positive observations to all observations in the actual class.
 It answers he question: Of all the instances that are actually positive, how many did we correctly identify as positive?
-The F1 Score is the harmonic mean of precision and recall.
+The F1 Score: is the harmonic mean of precision and recall.
 It provides a single metric that balances both concerns, useful in situations where you want to balance precision and recall.